[8-4-1981; 5-15-2007; 8-16-2011; 2016 Code; 4-6-2016; 9-6-2016]

 The mayor and each alderperson shall receive the following salaries payable monthly:

-Regular meetings.
-The council shall meet annually on the third Tuesday of April to organize and elect a council president.
-Regular meetings shall be held on the first and third Tuesdays in each month at 7:30 PM, except if the first or third Tuesday falls on an officially recognized holiday or a regular or special election day the meeting shall be at 7:30 PM on first day following such holiday or election day.
+Regular meetings: The council shall meet annually on the third Tuesday of April to organize and elect a council president.
+Regular meetings shall be held on the first and third Monday in each month, except if the first or third Monday falls on an officially recognized holiday or a regular or special election day the meeting shall be on first day following such holiday or election day.
+The starting time of regular meetings shall be set by resolution of the council.

 Special meetings.
 Special meetings may be called by the mayor, or president of the council when mayor is not available.
 At such meetings of the council no business shall be transacted but that for which the meeting shall have been called, unless by unanimous consent of the council.